See how well you suit this job in Career Planner.

 In Scotland, probation officers are known as criminal justice social workers.
-Entry is via a four-year honours degree in social work approved by the Scottish Social Services Council .
+Entry is via a four-year honours degree in social work approved by the Scottish Social Services Council (SSSC) .
 A two-year postgraduate scheme is available for entrants who already possess a degree in another subject.
 Candidates should have some experience in social work/care.

 If you want to work as a probation officer in Northern Ireland, you must be a qualified social worker.
 Candidates need to have some experience working with offenders and should apply through the Universities and Colleges Admissions Service (UCAS) for a degree in social work.